-Wild 'rinse and repeat' Northland storms: 500-plus lightning strikes, SH1 flooded
+Wild weather: Huge tornado off Northland coast, flooding, 500-plus lightning strikes, SH1 closed

 Video of the twister out at sea was filmed near Tupou Bay in the Far North.

-Elsewhere, severe thunderstorms in Northland have tonight flooded State Highway 1 near the Bay of Islands.
+Elsewhere, severe thunderstorms in Northland have flooded State Highway 1, closed roads between Okaihau and Kaitaia and at Moerewa near Bay of Islands.

 Niwa Weather reported 500-plus lightning strikes in Northland today, and 125mm of rain in the Far North.